 Video Entry Requirements

-- Videos must be submitted via YouTube, Vimeo or similar.
+- Videos must be submitted via YouTube or Vimeo.

 - Ensure that videos are not set to “private”

 - There is no restriction on age of performance in the video submitted.

 - The type of pole used for the video submission is not standardised and may be filmed on one pole if you don’t have access to a 2 pole set up.

 - Videos must be filmed as one continuous piece.
 Exceptions may be made for previous competition footage where there is no doubt that the performance was one continuous piece.

 - No editing, zooming, or panning is permitted.
 Exceptions may be made for previous competition footage where there is no doubt that the performance was one continuous piece.

 - Competitors must be fully visible throughout the routine.

 - Music must be recorded live; it must NOT be dubbed over the video.